joba-1/ATTiny84TTN/README.md

 * Call pio run --target upload (or click the right buttons in your IDE of choice...)
 * Put the ATTiny in your breadboard, connect power and wait for 8 s for the first data to arrive at the TTN device page
     * ...if a gateway is in range
-    * ...and I did no mistake - it is not working for me yet :P
+    * ...and you did no mistake - it works for me :P

 Good Luck